antcheck/antcoin/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the dashd tests manually, launch src/test/test_dash .
+To run the antcoind tests manually, launch src/test/test_antcoin .

-To add more dashd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more antcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the dash-qt tests manually, launch src/qt/test/dash-qt_test
+To run the antcoin-qt tests manually, launch src/qt/test/antcoin-qt_test

-To add more dash-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more antcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.